samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

 </figure>

 This biased metric will record no work while we work the longest of jobs, and place spikes of activity only after they've subsided.

+## Restoring trust

-But as if this wasn't bad enough, there's an even more insidious problem with the long-lived jobs that so screw with our metrics.
+As if this wasn't bad enough, there's an even more insidious problem with the long-lived jobs that so screw with our metrics.

 Whenever a long-lived job is terminated, say if Kubernetes evicts the pod or a node dies, what happens with the metrics?
 As we update metrics only after completing the job, as far as the metrics are concerned, all that work **never happened**.

-## Restoring trust

 Metrics aren't meant to lie to you.
 Beyond the existential crisis prompted by your laptop whispering mistruths, observability tooling that misrepresents the